 - Various RV’s and motorhomes

-Built off of the Vortec 7400, the 8100 received a stroke increase which increased the displacement to 8.1L.
+Built off of the previous 454 engine, the new platform received a stroke increase which increased the displacement to 8.1L.
 Additionally, it received new intake ports and a new head design.
 Fueling is driven by sequential multi-port fuel injection.
 It is a 16-valve pushrod overhead valve configuration.
 Both the head and block are made of cast-iron.
 Power was put to the ground either with an Allison 1000 transmission or a ZF 6-speed.
 The Yukon and Suburban models were only available with an automatic 4-speed 4L85E transmission.

 While the Vortec 8100 is a beast of an engine, it did have a number of common problems.
 The majority of these problems are small in nature and none are really very alarming or catastrophic.
 We have a complete guide on engine problems if you are looking for more detail than we provide here.